-TABLE 6-11

-Water Supply and Return Flow Alternative Environmental Impact Comparison

-Summary: Lake Michigan Aquatic Habitat
+Water Supply and Return Flow Alternative Environmental Impact Comparison Summary: Lake Michigan Aquatic Habitat

-Alternative Aquatic Habitat Water Supply Deep and Shallow Aquifers Not applicable Shallow Aquifer and Fox River Alluvium Not applicable Lake Michigan (City of Milwaukee) No adverse impact Lake Michigan (City of Oak Creek) No adverse impact Lake Michigan (City of Racine) No adverse impact Return Flow Alternatives for Lake Michig an Water Supplies Underwood Creek to Lake Michigan No adverse impact Root River to Lake Michigan No adverse impact Direct to Lake Michigan Minor adverse impact
+Alternative Aquatic Habitat Water Supply Deep and Shallow Aquifers Not applicable Shallow Aquifer and Fox River Alluvium Not applicable Lake Michigan (City of Milwaukee) No adverse impact Lake Michigan (City of Oak Creek) Alignment 1 No adverse impact Lake Michigan (City of Oak Creek) Alignment 2 No adverse impact Lake Michigan (City of Racine) No adverse impact Return Flow Alternatives for Lake Michigan Water Supplies Underwood Creek to Lake Michigan No adverse impact Root River to Lake Michigan Alignment 1 No adverse impact Root River to Lake Michigan Alignment 2 No adverse impact Direct to Lake Michigan Minor adverse impact

-Lake Michigan Water Supply (Cities of Milwaukee, Oak Creek, and Racine)

-Lake Michigan water supply from Milwaukee, Oak Creek, or Racine would have negligible effect on the lake's aquatic habitat.
+Lake Michigan Water Supply (Cities of Milwaukee, Oak Creek Alignments 1 and 2, and Racine) Lake Michigan water supply from the City of Oak Creek would have negligible effect on the lake's aquatic habitat.
 No new infrastructure is needed in Lake Michigan to provide water to Waukesha, so no construction impacts to aquatic habitat in the lake will occur.
-In addition, because of the return flow management plan, as discussed in Section 5 of the Application, "Return Flow Management Plan," no change in Lake Michigan volume will result in no habitat changes.
+In addition, the Return Flow Plan returns the water to Lake Michigan while minimizing out of basin water (see Volume 4 of the Application).
+Consequently, no change is expected in Lake Michigan habitat due to volume changes.

-Underwood Creek or Root River to Lake Michigan Return Flow

-A geomorphology analysis of Underwood Creek (Appendix G of the Application) indicated return flow would not cause a change in channel stability.
-A geomorphology study of the Root River concluded that the river stability is relatively insensitive to changes in flows because of the erosion resistance of the channel boundary materials, the relatively flat channel gradient, and the presence of a functional floodplain (MMSD 2007, TM 6, page 1).
+Underwood Creek or Root River Alignments 1 and 2 to Lake Michigan Return Flow A geomorphology analysis of Underwood Creek (see the Return Flow Plan - Volume 4 of the Application) indicated return flow would not cause a change in channel stability.
+A geomorphology study of the Root River concluded that the river stability is relatively insensitive to changes in flows because of the erosion resistance of the channel boundary materials, the relatively flat channel gradient, and the presence of a functional floodplain (MMSD, 2007, TM 6, p.
+1).
 Because the waterways potentially receiving return flow are stable with return flow, there would be no significant increases in sediment flowing to Lake Michigan.
 Thus, there would be no adverse impacts to Lake Michigan aquatic habitat with return flow to either stream.

 The aquatic habitat would be affected only with a direct return flow discharge to Lake Michigan, because this alternative requires construction of a discharge pipeline in Lake Michigan.
 The pipeline within Lake Michigan will likely change the bottom substrate of the lake along the alignment from natural substrate.
 An estimated 6.2 acres of substrate could be affected by this alternative.
-A change in natural substrate for would have a minor adverse impact on Lake Michigan aquatic habitat.
+A change in natural substrate would have a minor adverse impact on Lake Michigan aquatic habitat.

-6.3.2 Inland Waterways
+6.4.2 Inland Waterways